 If the latter, the court typically imposes harsher probation conditions, in comparison to the original conditions.

-Felony probation is an alternative to California state prison.
+Felony probation is an alternative to the California state prison.
 It allows people convicted of a felony crime in California to serve their sentences out of custody so long as they comply with probation conditions imposed by the judge and probation officer.

 Judges look at a number of factors to determine if someone should be placed on probation rather than put in prison for a felony conviction.
 Some of these include: